Overview

 entities, change the asset (via a large button displaying the asset’s name, or

-“–” if no asset is selected), and add a new entity to the end of the list using
+“–” if no asset is selected), and add a new entity to the end of the list

-the “+” button.
-The context menu (accessed by the “…” button) allows you to
+using the “+” button.
+The context menu (accessed by the “…” button)

-delete the selected entity.
+list) or delete the selected entity.

 Children